Men in Black 3: Plot

-In 2012, alien criminal Boris the Animal, the last Boglodite, escapes from a maximum-security prison on the Moon to take revenge on Agent K, who shot off his left arm and captured him in 1969.
-He confronts K and his partner Agent J, telling the former he is "already dead".
-K attempts to prevent J from pursuing Boris and refuses to give any exact details about the events of his arrest.
-Back at MiB Headquarters, J discovers K was responsible not only for capturing Boris but for deploying the "ArcNet", an interplanetary shield that prevented the Boglodites from invading Earth, leading to their extinction.
+In 2012, alien criminal Boris the Animal escapes from a maximum-security prison on the Moon to take revenge on Men in Black (MIB) Agent K, who shot off his arm and arrested him in 1969.
+He eventually confronts K and his partner Agent J, telling the former he is "already dead" before leaving.
+J and K fall out over the latter's efforts to stop him from pursuing Boris and refusing to explain what happened.
+At MIB headquarters, J's superior, Agent O, denies his request for further information on Boris' apprehension; only revealing that around the same time, K also deployed the ArcNet, an interplanetary shield that prevented the now-extinct Boglodites from invading Earth.